 Biddinger teaches literature and creative writing courses, including contemporary poetry, world literature, and women poets, and both introductory and advanced poetry writing.
 Her MFA course offerings include poetry and hybrid prose workshops, and craft and theory courses on themes such as Poetry of the Body and First Books of Poetry.
 Since 2008 she has edited the Akron Series in Poetry at the University of Akron Press.

-Biddinger is the author of six poetry collections: Prairie Fever (Steel Toe Books, 2007), the chapbook Saint Monica (Black Lawrence Press, 2011), O Holy Insurgency (Black Lawrence Press, 2013), A Sunny Place with Adequate Water (Black Lawrence Press, 2014), Small Enterprise (Black Lawrence Press, 2015), and a collaboration with Jay Robinson titled The Czar (Black Lawrence Press, 2016).
+Biddinger is the author of numerous previous poetry collections: Prairie Fever (Steel Toe Books, 2007), the chapbook Saint Monica (Black Lawrence Press, 2011), O Holy Insurgency (Black Lawrence Press, 2013), A Sunny Place with Adequate Water (Black Lawrence Press, 2014), Small Enterprise (Black Lawrence Press, 2015), and a collaboration with Jay Robinson titled The Czar (Black Lawrence Press, 2016).
 She is also the co-editor of a volume of essays, The Monkey and the Wrench: Essays into Contemporary Poetics (with John Gallaher, University of Akron Press, 2011).

-to the National Endowment for the Arts for its support.
+Grateful acknowledgment is made to the National Endowment for the Arts for its support.

 This artist was awarded the Ohio Arts Council’s Individual Excellence Award in Poetry.